The National Theatre Melbourne

 Two disabled car parks are located directly outside the The National Theatre Melbourne in Barkly Street, with a modified footpath to accommodate wheelchairs.
 There is also a disabled car park located diagonally opposite the theatre in Carlisle Street.

 Disabled access to the theatre is available via a vertical lift located in the lower foyer (just past the ladies toilets) to the mezzanine level foyer.
-There are two stair climbers available to take either a standard wheelchair or mobility impaired patrons up to the auditorium or bar areas.
-The stair climbers have a maximum load of 225 kgs and are designed for standard (non-motorised) wheelchairs.
+There is one stair climber available to take either a standard wheelchair or mobility impaired patrons up to the auditorium or bar areas.
+The stair climber has a maximum load of 250 kgs and is designed for standard (non-motorised) wheelchairs.
 Their base dimensions are 77cm (wide) by 100cm (long).
 Equipment outside these limits cannot be safely accommodated.
 Please discuss your needs when booking your tickets.

 A hearing loop is available to be turned on if prior warning is received by the theatre management.
 Either a headphone or neck loop is available from the box office upon request when booking your tickets.